 - Deciding between a landline and VoIP phone system is not as simple as it sounds.
 Since both offer unique benefits, the best option depends on what your business needs.

-- Cost, internet connection and reliability are key factors to consider when making your decision.
+- Cost, internet connection and reliability are key factors to consider in your decision.

-- VoIP offers greater flexibility, but landlines are known for being reliable and delivering consistent quality.
+- VoIP offers greater flexibility, but landlines are known for reliability and consistent quality.

 The phone system you choose can be a make-or-break decision for your business.
-There are many things to consider when deciding between a landline or VoIP system, including cost, reliability and functionality.
+There are many things to consider when deciding between a landline and a VoIP system, including cost, reliability and functionality.
 While you may be inclined to write off a landline as an antiquated system compared to modern VoIP systems, there are many benefits to a traditional system that may work better for your business.
 Read on to see which telephony solution is right for you.

 What is VoIP?

-Voice over Internet Protocol, or VoIP, is a type of communication technology (comprising hardware and software) that allows you to make phone calls using an internet connection rather than a traditional analog phone line that uses wires or optical fibers to make a connection.
-VoIP is also known as internet calling, IP or voice over network telephony.
+Voice over Internet Protocol, or VoIP, is a type of communication technology (comprising both hardware and software) that allows you to make phone calls using an internet connection rather than a traditional analog phone line that uses wires or optical fibers to make a connection.
+VoIP is also known as internet calling or IP telephony.

-VoIP is transmitted through a variety of methods, including traditional phones, smartphone apps, computer software or specific VoIP-enabled phones.
+VoIP is transmitted through various methods, including traditional phones, smartphone apps, computer software and specific VoIP-enabled phones.

 How does VoIP work?